Skip to main content

 DELIMITER ;

-The native EVENT scheduler replaces external cron dependencies, ensuring partition rotation remains tightly coupled to the database instance and survives host restarts.
-Configure the event to trigger on the first day of each month, aligned with your application’s timezone:
+The native EVENT scheduler replaces external cron dependencies, keeping partition rotation tightly coupled to the database instance and ensuring it survives host restarts without external orchestration.
+Configure the event to fire on the first of each month at a low-traffic hour, aligned with your application’s timezone:

 CREATE EVENT IF NOT EXISTS ev_monthly_partition